sup39/supSMSTAS/README.md

 if you are using any of them.

-If the checkboxes in the Runtime tab don't work, try to disable all Gecko codes in Dolphin (except the *required Gecko code*).
+If the checkboxes in the Runtime tab don't work, try to disable all Gecko codes in Dolphin (except the *required Gecko code* mentioned above).

 ## Execute the source code directly
 To install dependencies, the easiest way is to run the following command